 The reason for my saying this is that we Tibetans have a unique connection with Avalokiteshvara.
 After we came into exile in India and after I settled here in Dharamshala, the statue of Chenrezig Wati Sangpo was brought to me here from western Tibet.
 When the monks of Dzongkar Chode Monastery were moving from Dharamshala to southern India, I did dough-ball divination to see whether the statue should go with them or remain here with me.
 The result indicated that Wati Sangpo preferred to stay here with me — so I serve as his caretaker.

 There is something special about this Wati Sangpo such that I sometimes I feel he smiles at me.
-Since the altruistic awakening mind of bodhichitta is my principle practice, Wait Sangpo is like my refuge, protector and guardian.
+Since the altruistic awakening mind of bodhichitta is my principle practice, Wati Sangpo is like my refuge, protector and guardian.

 Therefore, as I often say, Avalokiteshvara is my boss and I am his messenger.
 So if you wish to celebrate my birthday, if you want to get together to celebrate, which may not be so bad, you needn’t be so extravagant about it.